PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Why Chocolate Bayou is a Hidden Fishing Paradise?

-What makes this spot special:
+What makes this spot special for chocolate bayou fishing:

 • Dual personality: Fish for bass and crappie upriver, then paddle down for reds and trout